Skip to main content

 Who may qualify: Many Older Americans Act services focus on adults age 60 or older.
 Local offices may also focus on people who are homebound, isolated, low income, disabled, or unable to cook safely.

-Where to apply: Call your county AAA, ask your nearest senior center, or check the Utah senior services page for the state’s nutrition program overview.
+Where to apply: Call your county AAA, ask your nearest senior center, or check Utah senior services for the state nutrition overview.

 Reality check: Meals are not always same-day help.
 Home meal routes can fill up.
-If you need food now, call 211 and ask about food pantries while you wait.
+If you need food now, call 211 and ask about food pantries.
+Our senior food programs guide explains other food paths to ask about.

 Rides and transportation